M87-virgo/soccer_result_smltr/README.md

 <img src="https://github.com/M87-virgo/soccer_result_smltr/blob/main/misc_icons/Neuer%20Ordner/DB_Editor.jpg" alt="database_editor" width="460" align="center">

 - You can add, edit and delete clubs(no Nationalteams) or entire leagues.
-To delete an entry
+To delete an entry,
  select a row and press the delete-key on your keyboard

 ## Concept